kshetline/typescript-jquery-starter-app/README.md

 The purpose of this starter app is to provide a few of the benefits of working on an Angular app while creating a small project, namely:
  - TypeScript support.
+ - sass/scss support.
  - Building with webpack.
- - Testing with webpack-dev-server, having code automatically recompiled and your app relaunched everytime you make code changes.
+ - Testing with webpack-dev-server, having code automatically recompiled and your app relaunched whenever you make code changes.
  - Built-in support for unit testing with Karma.
  - Built-in support for end-to-end testing with Protractor.